NetEng-Pro/dev-neteng-pro/legal/TERMS.md

 ### 1. Introduction

-Welcome to Network Engineering Pro ("NetEng-Pro"), a Free/Libre and Open Source Software (FLOSS) Community.
+Welcome to Network Engineering Pro ("NetEng-Pro"), a Free/Libre and Open Source Software Community.
 By accessing or using any of our platforms, you agree to be bound by these Terms and Conditions ("T&C").
 If you do not agree to these terms, you must refrain from using our services. _In this document, "Network Engineering Pro" and "NetEng-Pro" collectively refer to the community, its platforms, and all individual members._

 ℹ️ **These terms safeguard both the community and its members from potential legal issues arising from the use of our services.**